The Most Insane People of All Time: #3 Elizabeth Holmes (aka You’re Outta Control!)

 She was the sort of person who made the apartment feel like a small, cheerful republic.
 There were occasional dinners, occasional drinks, occasional pets that appeared temporarily in the orbit of the household.
 Nothing dramatic.
 Just the easy, slightly improvised domestic life that happens when a handful of semi-adults share a roof and try to keep the machinery of living running smoothly.

 There are people who move through life like that—people who bring lightness with them.
 People who make small environments work better simply by being present.
+You think, when you meet someone like this: what a lucky break.

 II.
 The Sunshine Personality

+There is another category of person, however, that resembles the fabulous roommate from a distance.
+These people also arrive with sunshine.
 They are charming.
 They are energetic.
 They seem to know how to move through rooms with effortless confidence.
 They shake hands warmly.
 They remember names.
 They tell stories.
 They radiate the sort of friendliness that makes everyone feel briefly like a co-conspirator in something cheerful.

 The difference is subtle, and it often takes time to notice.
+These are not merely charming people.

-One of the most remarkable recent examples of this type in American public life was George Santos.
+These are the performers.
+And, one of the most remarkable recent examples of this type in American public life was George Santos.

 Santos appeared, seemingly out of nowhere, in the political ecosystem of Long Island.
-His run for Congress was, at least initially, improbable in the way that many modern political stories are improbable.
+His run for Congress was, at least initially, improbable in the way that many modern political stories can be.
 The district had long been competitive, but his rise through the local Republican apparatus was unusually smooth.
 There was little serious opposition within the party.
 The campaign itself unfolded with the sort of confident momentum that often accompanies candidates who seem, at least on paper, to possess a compelling life story.

 And what a life story it was.